evansolomon/scatter/README.md

 * `scatter -p projectname`: Deploy the project in `./projectname`.
 * `scatter -p ~/projectname`: Deploy the project in your home directory's `projectname` directory.
 * `scatter -s wp`: Deploy the current project by calling `~/.deploys/__shared/wp` and passing your current Git repository's root as an argument.

+### WordPress

+One of my use cases for Scatter is deploying WordPress plugins versioned with Git to WordPress.org, which uses Subversion.
+I wrote a post on how I use Scatter to do it: [Git, WordPress plugins, and a bit of sanity: Scatter](http://evansolomon.me/notes/git-wordpress-plugins-and-a-bit-of-sanity-scatter/).